The New Star Material in the Medical Field: Nitinol

 Joint Replacement Implants: In joint replacement surgery, Nitinol may be used to make joint implants, such as artificial hips or knees.
 These implants can rebuild damaged joints, provide motor function, and relieve pain.

-Dental Implants: Nitinol may be used to manufacture dental implants to support artificial teeth or bridges.
-These implants can be inserted into the alveolar bone to provide a solid foundation and mimic the function of natural teeth.
+Dental Implants: Manufacturers can use Nitinol to create dental implants that support artificial teeth or bridges.
+These implants can then be inserted into the alveolar bone, providing a solid foundation that mimics the function of natural teeth.

 8. Dental

-Orthodontic Appliances: Nickel Titanium Alloy is a common material used to manufacture orthodontic appliances such as braces and arches.
-Due to its shape memory and super-elastic properties, lighter and more comfortable aligners can be manufactured, and they can provide longer-lasting strength to facilitate tooth movement and straightening.
+Orthodontic Appliances: Orthodontic appliances such as braces and arches are commonly manufactured using Nickel Titanium Alloy.
+Its shape memory and super-elastic properties allow manufacturers to create lighter and more comfortable aligners, providing longer-lasting strength to facilitate tooth movement and straightening.

-Dental Implants: Dental implants are artificial tooth roots used to replace missing teeth.
-They are usually made of nickel-titanium alloy.
-This material is biocompatible and strong enough to be implanted into the alveolar bone to provide solid crown support, restoring the tooth’s function and aesthetics.
+Dental Implants: Dentists use implants as artificial tooth roots to replace missing teeth.
+They typically make these implants from nickel-titanium alloy, a biocompatible material strong enough to be implanted into the alveolar bone.
+The implant provides solid support for the crown and restores both the tooth’s function and aesthetics.

-Endodontic Instruments: Nickel-titanium alloy is commonly used to manufacture endodontic instruments.
-These instruments are used to perform root canal treatment, removing infected tissue from the canal and filling the canal to preserve and restore the tooth.
+Endodontic Instruments: Manufacturers commonly use nickel-titanium alloy to produce endodontic instruments, which perform root canal treatments by removing infected tissue from the canal and filling it to preserve and restore the tooth.

-Dental Surgical Instruments: Nitinol may be used to manufacture surgical instruments such as alveolar bone cutters and bone-cutting saws in dental surgery.
-These instruments must be corrosion-resistant and durable to perform alveolar bone restoration or removal surgery.
+Dental Surgical Instruments: Manufacturers may use Nitinol to produce surgical instruments such as alveolar bone cutters and bone-cutting saws for dental surgery.
+These instruments must be corrosion-resistant and durable for alveolar bone restoration or removal surgery.

-Dental Expansion Appliances: Expansion appliances may be required to expand the dental arch or alveolar bone during dental treatment.
+Dental Expansion Appliances: Dental professionals may require expansion appliances to expand the dental arch or alveolar bone during treatment.
 Nickel-titanium alloys’ superelasticity and shape memory effects make them ideal for manufacturing expansion appliances.

 9. Ophthalmology